SMS Short Codes & Texting: What You Need to Know

 SMS short codes are a great tool for businesses to improve customer relations.
 One common use case is crisis communications, where businesses can quickly and effectively communicate important information to a large group of customers during an emergency.

-Use Case: A regional power company uses a short code to quickly send updates and instructions to all of their affected customers at once during a power outage.
+Use Case: A regional power company uses a short code to quickly send updates and instructions to all of their affected customers during a power outage.

 Financial Services

 When it comes to financial services, customer trust is everything.
-Sending balance updates and fraud alerts from a dedicated short code customers recognize makes those messages more trustworthy and more likely to be acted on.
+Sending balance updates and fraud alerts from a dedicated short code means customers recognize those messages as more trustworthy, making them more likely to be acted on.

-Use Case: A bank sends a text alert after a customer’s card is used to pay for a big ticket item far away from their home address to confirm that they were the one who made the purchase.
-The customer texts back “YES”—it gives them peace of mind knowing that their bank is actively monitoring for suspicious credit card activity.
+Use Case: A bank sends a text alert after a customer’s card is used to pay for a big-ticket item far away from their home address, to confirm that they were the one who made the purchase.
+The customer texts back “YES”— this gives them peace of mind knowing that their bank is actively monitoring for suspicious credit card activity.

 Logistics

-Short codes can also be used in a variety of operational capacities.
-One common use case is logistics, where short codes can be used to track shipments and deliveries.
+Short codes can also be used in various operational capacities.
+One common use case is logistics, where they can be used to track shipments and deliveries.

 Use Case: A national shipping company sends text updates to customers, including the tracking number and estimated delivery date, from a dedicated SMS short code.
 This allows customers to stay informed about the status of their package and can also help the company identify and resolve any potential issues.